PaoloProdossimoLopes/TrunkProjetoIntegradorDH/README.md

 ## ABOUT THE PROJECT
-Read a news that you like about the world of tecnologie , Geek and sience;
+Read a news that you like about the world of Tecnologie , Geek and Sience

 ## MAIN FEATURES
 - Create a account.